7span/laravel-whatsapp/docs/src/getting-started/configuration.md

 # Configuration

-This guide will help you set up the Laravel WhatsApp package in your application.
-We'll walk through each step to get you up and running quickly.
+Follow this guide to configure the Laravel WhatsApp package for seamless integration with your application.
+You'll learn how to publish the configuration file, set up essential environment variables, and customize options to connect your Laravel project with the WhatsApp Cloud API.

 ## Quick Setup